Sosnac/crypChat/README.md

 1. Real-time Messaging & Voice Notes
 We use Socket.io for instant text delivery.
 For voice notes, the app records audio, uploads the file to a server, and sends the URL via the socket.
 2. Video & Voice Calls (WebRTC)
 WebRTC allows peer-to-peer communication.
-You will need a STUN/TURN server to help users connect through firewalls.
+I will need a STUN/TURN server to help users connect through firewalls.
 Signaling: The server tells User B that User A is calling.
 Stream: The browser/app captures getUserMedia() and sends the stream to the peer.
 3. Status Updates (24-hour Expiry)